zmariuslewin/ISPF-bpxwunix-rexx-examples/$$README.txt

    XMIT

         This PROC submits a XMIT job which submits a RECEIVE job if the return code of its XMIT step is zero.
         It transmits sequential files or libraries.

         Example of use:
         //XMIT   EXEC XMIT,FROM=MVSA,TO=MVSB,
         //            FROMDSN=&SYSUID..CNTL,
         //            TODSN=&SYSUID..CNTL2,
         //            CNTL=MVSC  SDSF where to check
         Transmit a library named &SYSUID..CNTL from JES2 node MVSA to JES2 node MVSB.
 Target library is named  &SYSUID..CNTL2.
         If &SYSUID..CNTL2 does not exist, it is created.
         If it exists, there is copy with replacement.
         All job outputs (XMIT ans RECEIVE) may be checked under SDSF at node MVSC.
 The names of the XMIT and RECEIVE jobs are &sysuid.X and &sysuid.R.
         MVA, MVSB and MVSC may be indentical.

+  DB
+        Rexx and edit macro.

+        It executes DB2 DSN subcommands or DB2 SQL statements.
+        SQL statements are executed with DSNTEP2.
+        For help and examples:
+        Command ===> tso db

+        Example as an edit macro:
+        VIEW       ABC.CNTL(SQL01)
+        Command ===> db           <- edit macro, also: db ssid(db2x)
+        ****** ***************************** Top of Data
+        000001        select 'ABC' from sysibm.sysdummy1;
+        000002        select 3*4
+        000003                 from sysibm.sysdummy1;

+        On command line:
+        Command ===> tso db select 'ABC' from sysibm.sysdummy1 Command ===> tso db 'ABC.CNTL(SQL01)'

+        In a rexx:
+        address mvs "execio" queued() "diskw "ddname" (fini" "db dd:"ddname